vrukshaliii/vrukshaliii/README.md

 ## Hi there 👋

-I tell computers what to do, and sometimes they listen!
+I tell computers what to do, sometimes they listen!

 <!--
 **vrukshaliii/vrukshaliii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.